AI4Bharat/Chitralekha/README.md

 </p>

 ## Why Chitralekha?
 In current world, there are numerous informative videos available online.
 Mostly they are associated with very few languages.
-The usefulness of the content can be increased by creating the sub-titles of these across various Indic languages.
+The usefulness of the content can be increased by creating the sub-titles and voice-over of these across various Indic languages.
 With millions of hours of video contents, it becomes harder to manually create the multi-lingual sub-titles.
 This is where Chitraleka comes to the rescue.

-The existing state-of-the-art ASR & Translation ML models can power the Chitralekha tool, to provides the platform for the Transcriptionists/Translators to create the multi-lingual sub-titles at scale with high accuracy.
+The existing state-of-the-art ASR, Translation ML and TTS models can power the Chitralekha tool, to provides the platform for the Transcriptionists/Translators to create the multi-lingual sub-titles at scale with high accuracy.

 ## Goals